qoolyh/anonymous_data_share/README.md

 ## *1. apk*

-All the apks we used in the experiment.
+All the apks used in the experiment.

 ## *2. apkTestScript*

-All the test scripts we used in the experiment.
+All the test scripts used in the experiment.

 ## *3. groundTruth*